-The HVAC system is in good, working order; to the maximum extent possible, been increased. o Consider installing portable high-efficiency air cleaners, upgrading the behighest efficiency possible, and making other modifications to increase air and ventilation in all working areas.
-For facilities that have not been operating, flush each of the hot and cold-water. ouilding's air filters to the the quantity of outside er fixtures for five the a fresh and safe water highest efficiency possible, and making other modifications to increase air and ventilation in all working areas. e the quantity of outside er fixtures for five th a fresh and safe water D For facilities that have not been operating flush each of the hot and cold-wat th a fresh and safe water minutes prior to reopening to replace stale water in the facility's plumbing wit supply. ts approved for use ☐ Facility has been thoroughly cleaned and sanitized/disinfected (using product against COVID-19), especially if it's been closed.
-Procure options for third-party cleaning company to assist with the incr as needed. eased cleaning demand, ☐ Spaces such as dining rooms, host stands, and kitchens have been equipped with proper sanital products, including hand sanitizer and sanitizing wipes for all employees directly assisting customers.
-Ensure sanitary facilities stay operational and stocked at all times and soap, paper towels, and hand sanitizer when needed. provide additional Recommend installing touchless dispensers for hand sanitizer, soap d and trash dispenser. ispensers, paper towel Drop-off locations are designated to receive deliveries away from high traffic a person contact for delivery of goods has been eliminated whenever possible.
-FOOD SAFETY CONSIDERATIONS All food safety practices outlined in the California Retail Food Code (CRFC) and maintained. re being followed Keep hot food hot (135 °F or above) and cold food cold (41 °F or below w).
+The HVAC system is in good, working order; to the maximum extent possible, ventilation has been increased.
+Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in all working areas.
+For facilities that have not been operating, flush each of the hot and cold-water fixtures for five minutes prior to reopening to replace stale water in the facility's plumbing with a fresh and safe water supply.
+Facility has been thoroughly cleaned and sanitized/disinfected (using products approved for use against COVID-19), especially if it's been closed.
+Procure options for third-party cleaning company to assist with the increased cleaning demand, as needed.
+Spaces such as dining rooms, host stands, and kitchens have been equipped with proper sanitation products, including hand sanitizer and sanitizing wipes for all employees directly assisting customers.
+Ensure sanitary facilities stay operational and stocked at all times and provide additional soap, paper towels, and hand sanitizer when needed.
+Recommend installing touchless dispensers for hand sanitizer, soap dispensers, paper towel and trash dispenser.
+Drop-off locations are designated to receive deliveries away from high traffic areas.
+Person-to- person contact for delivery of goods has been eliminated whenever possible.
+FOOD SAFETY CONSIDERATIONS All food safety practices outlined in the California Retail Food Code (CRFC) are being followed and maintained.
+Keep hot food hot (135 °F or above) and cold food cold (41 °F or below).
 Thoroughly cook foods as required in the CRFC.
-Clean and sanitize utensils and equipment at the required frequency o Adhere to employee health and hygiene practices: Don't work when ill; frequently; gloves used as required in the CRFC. ; wash hands Ensure all food and food ingredients are from an approved food source Food preparation employees are discouraged from changing or entering during shifts. ng others' workstations Self-service machines, such as soda and frozen yogurt machines are dispens and cleaned and sanitized frequently. ed by a food employee Areas where customers may congregate or touch food or foodware items that other customers may use have been closed.
+Clean and sanitize utensils and equipment at the required frequency outlined in the CRFC.
+Adhere to employee health and hygiene practices: Don't work when ill; wash hands frequently; gloves used as required in the CRFC.
+Ensure all food and food ingredients are from an approved food source.
+Food preparation employees are discouraged from changing or entering others' workstations during shifts.
+Self-service machines, such as soda and frozen yogurt machines are dispensed by a food employee and cleaned and sanitized frequently.
+Areas where customers may congregate or touch food or foodware items that other customers may use have been closed.
 These items are provided to customers individually and discarded or cleaned and disinfected after each use, as appropriate.
 This includes but is not limited to: